buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 --- abstract

-When {{RFC6724}} was published it defined address selection procedures along with a default policy table, and noted a number of examples where that policy table might benefit from adjustment for specific scenarios, and that is important for implementations to provide a way to change the default policies as more experience is gained.
-This update draws on several years of operational experience to refine RFC 6724 further, with particular emphasis on preference for ULA addresses over IPv4 addresses, mandatory support for Rule 5.5, and requirements that sites apply the ULA filtering principles described in RFC 4193.
-The update also demotes the preference for 6to4 addresses.
+When {{RFC6724}} was published it defined an address selection algorithm along with a default policy table, and noted a number of examples where that policy table might benefit from adjustment for specific scenarios.
+It also noted that it is important for implementations to provide a way to change the default policies as more experience is gained.
+This update draws on several years of operational experience to refine RFC 6724 further, with particular emphasis on preference for the use of ULA addresses over IPv4 addresses, mandatory support for Rule 5.5, and requirements both that sites apply the ULA filtering principles described in RFC 4193 and that ULAs are not published in the global DNS.
+This update also demotes the preference for 6to4 addresses.
 The changes to default behavior improve supportability of common use cases, including automatic / unmanaged scenarios.
 It is recognized that some less common deployment scenarios may require explicit configuration or custom changes to achieve desired operational parameters.

 --- middle

 # Introduction

-Since its publication in 2012, {{RFC6724}} has become an important mechanism by which nodes can perform address selection, deriving the most appropriate source and destination address pair to use by following the procedures defined in the RFC.
+Since its publication in 2012, {{RFC6724}} has become an important mechanism by which nodes can perform address selection, deriving the most appropriate source and destination address pair to use from a candidate set by following the procedures defined in the RFC.
 Part of the process involves the use of a policy table, where the precedence and labels for address prefixes are listed, and for which a default table is defined.

 It was always expected that the default policy table may need to be updated from operational experience; section 2.1 says "It is important that implementations provide a way to change the default policies as more experience is gained" and points to the examples in Section 10, which include Section 10.6 where a ULA example is presented.

-This document is written on the basis of such operational experience, in particular for scenarios where ULAs are used within a site, but also includes updated requirements on support for RFC 6724 Rule 5.5 and for filtering packets with ULA source addresses at site borders.
+This document is written on the basis of such operational experience, in particular for scenarios where ULAs are used for their intended purpose within a site, but also includes updated requirements on support for RFC 6724 Rule 5.5, and for filtering packets with ULA source addresses at site borders.

 An IPv6 deployment, whether enterprise, residential or other, may use combinations of IPv6 GUAs, IPv6 ULAs, IPv4 globals, IPv4 RFC 1918 addressing, and may or may not use some form of NAT.
 However, this document makes no comment or recommendation on how ULAs are used, or on the use of NAT in an IPv6 network.